Miguel Alemán Velasco

 Miguel Alemán Velasco (born 18 March 1932) is a Mexican politician, businessman and philanthropist.
 He is a former senator and governor of Veracruz.
-Alemán Velasco is the son of former Mexican president Miguel Alemán Valdés (1946–52), the first candidate to run for the presidency from the Institutional Revolutionary Party and the first civilian president in the modern era, and Beatriz Velasco Mendoza.
+Alemán Velasco is the son of former president Miguel Alemán Valdés (1946–52), the first candidate to run for the presidency from the Institutional Revolutionary Party and the first civilian president in the modern era, and Beatriz Velasco Mendoza.
 Alemán Velasco has been active in both the public and private sectors.

-Education
+Early years

-Alemán Velasco holds a bachelor's degree in Law from the National Autonomous University of Mexico.
+Alemán Velasco was born in the port of Veracruz in 1932.
+He holds a law degree from the National Autonomous University of Mexico (UNAM).

 Career

 His father's holdings in the large Mexican television network Televisa led to Alemán Velasco's importance in that media company.

-On 9 August 2004, Alemán was honored by the Government of Panama with the Great Cross of Vasco Nuñez de Balboa.

 In November 2013 Alemán received the "Jerusalem Prize", which since 2002 has been awarded by the World Zionist Organization in conjunction with the Zionist Council of Mexico.
 President Miguel Alemán Valdés sent weapons to Israel via Panama when he was Interior Secretary (1940–1945) and the younger Alemán has had a long relationship with Israel and many Jewish friends.

-He sought his party's nomination for the 2006 presidential election during the first months of 2005.

 In April 2020, the Tax Administration Service (SAT) seized the property of the Miguel Alemán Valdés Foundation in Polanco, Mexico City.
 Alemán Velasco is the CEO of Grupo Alemán (Galem), which includes Interjet, an airline which declared "technical bankruptcy" in August 2019 due to poor investments, including those in the Mexico City Texcoco Airport (NAIM).
 Interjet suspended its flights on 24 March 2020, in response to the COVID-19 pandemic in Mexico.
 Interjet and SAT reached an agreement on payment of the MXN $549.3 million debt on 23 April 2020.